Ultimate Guide to Bone Broth For Dogs

 My dog eats all types of things… many of which I only find out about when I go to pick up his poop the next day.

-Anyways, these foods cause inflammation in your dog’s gut lining.
-This inflammation gradually breaks down the gut lining and digestive tract, giving your dog bad digestion.
+Anyways, these things cause inflammation in your dog’s gut lining.
+This inflammation gradually breaks down the gut lining and digestive tract, giving your dog bad digestive health.
 If you’ve ever had a dog with digestive issues, you know it’s not great.

-Two amino acids in bone broth help build your dog’s digestive system by decreasing inflammation and building new tissue in their gut.
+Two amino acids in it help build their digestive system by decreasing inflammation and building new tissue in their gut.

 These amino acids are glycine and proline.
 Glycine in particular is needed for your dog to produce new connective tissue in their digestive tract.